PM Modi's govt set 'brilliant example' by providing vaccines to neighbours: B'desh minister | Law-Order

 He said even if the BIMSTEC FTA may not be possible immediately, there should be easing of trade between regional countries.

-The minister also said that Bangladesh is looking forward to welcoming Prime Minister Modi to Dhaka in March this year to ''grace the programme marking the birth centenary of our father of the nation (Bangabandhu Sheikh Mujibur Rahman) and the commencement of the golden jubilee celebrations of Bangladesh's independence and establishment of our diplomatic relations with India''.
+The minister also said that Bangladesh is looking forward to welcoming Prime Minister Modi to Dhaka in March this year to ''grace the programme marking the birth centenary of the father of our nation (Bangabandhu Sheikh Mujibur Rahman) and the commencement of the golden jubilee celebrations of Bangladesh's independence and establishment of our diplomatic relations with India''.
 He said a number of programmes were being planned to mark these important occasions.
+While asserting that the bond of India and Bangladesh is not comparable with any other relationship, Alam said the collaboration with China has delivered some dividends in infrastructure which is helping Bangladesh's economy.
+However, he asserted that Bangladesh was under no risk of falling in a debt trap.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)